-Given that we do not know what could happen to us or the ones we take care of, it is my wish that you understand that your health and the health of those you care for is more important than this class.
+Given that we do not know what could happen to us or the ones we care for, I wish you understand that your health and those you care for are important.
 Regardless of the strict expectations outlined above, I do care about you as individuals.
-This means that I will remain flexible to working with you to ensure that you reach your educational goals.
-Therefore, I ask that you stay in communication with me in order to create a suitable plan of action.
+I will remain flexible working with you to ensure you reach your educational goals.
+Therefore, I ask that you communicate with me to create a suitable action plan.